HuFY-dev/sparse_autoencoder/docs/content/ANALYSIS.md

 either positive or negative, which after activation becomes $0$ or close to $1$.
 This is a great thing as this makes the $L_1$ loss to be very close to $L_0$, which better indicates sparsity.

+This is implemented and you can set the autoencoder hyperparameter `noise_scale: float = 1` to use it.

 ### Normalization of $L_2$ loss

 Now that we have dealt with the $L_1$ loss, what about the $L_2$ term?
 This can be more complicated.